YuanKJing/JunqiJing/content/_index.md

     content:
       username: admin
       text: |
         I’m Junqi Jing (荆浚淇), a junior undergraduate in Software Engineering at Harbin Institute of Technology.
-My research lies at the intersection of Embodied AI, Physical Simulation, and Multimodal Diffusion Models.

-        I have worked at Westlake University (MiLab), and will be an incoming exchange student at POSTECH under Prof. Kwang In Kim.
-I am a co-author of a paper accepted to ICLR 2025 (MTID) and involved in multiple ongoing projects related to physics-grounded LLMs and robotic learning from videos.
+My primary research areas are **Embodied AI** and **diffusion models**.
+I am dedicated to exploring the integration of generative AI and embodied intelligence, particularly focusing on **diffusion policies** and **using generative approaches to address data scarcity**.
+Recently, I have been deeply interested in **learning from large-scale human video data**.
+If you have any ideas or insights related to this topic, feel free to reach out to me via email.

+        I have previously conducted research visits at **MiLab, Westlake University**, and **Nanjing University (Suzhou)**, where I had the great honor of collaborating with [Prof. Donglin Wang](https://milab.westlake.edu.cn/) and [Prof. Kai Zhang](https://cszn.github.io/).
+        Currently, I am spending one semester at **POSTECH MLV Lab**, working in collaboration with [Prof. Kwang In Kim](https://sites.google.com/view/kimki).

-        I am currently seeking a 2025 winter internship.
+        I am currently seeking a **2025 winter internship**.
         If you have any ideas or potential collaborations, feel free to contact me at [jqjing@stu.hit.edu.cn](mailto:jqjing@stu.hit.edu.cn) or [xingkong8527@gmail.com](mailto:xingkong8527@gmail.com).

       #button:
         #text: Download CV